Clutter-Robust Vision-Language-Action Models through Object-Centric and Geometry Grounding: Abstract

 \section{Abstract}

 Recent Vision--Language--Action (VLA) models have made impressive progress toward general-purpose robotic manipulation by post-training large Vision--Language Models (VLMs) for action prediction.
-Yet most VLAs entangle perception and control in a monolithic pipeline optimized purely for action, which can erode language-conditioned grounding.
-In our real-world tabletop tests, policies over-grasp when the target is absent, are distracted by clutter, and overfit to background appearance.
+However, existing VLAs treat perception and control as a tightly entangled monolithic pipeline optimized purely for action.
+This end-to-end paradigm erodes language-conditioned visual grounding: in our real-world experiments, policies over-grasp when the requested object is absent, are easily distracted by clutter, and overfit to background appearance, leading to degraded performance in realistic tabletop scenes with distractors, background shifts, and unseen objects.

 To address these issues, we propose \emph{\fullmodel} (\model), a framework that explicitly disentangles perceptual grounding from action reasoning.
 Instead of operating directly on raw RGB, \model augments VLAs with a perception module that grounds multi-view inputs into task-conditioned, object-centric, and geometry-aware observations.
 This module comprises a VLM-based object-centric grounding stage that selects task-relevant object regions across camera views, and a complementary geometric grounding stage that emphasizes the 3D structure of these objects over their appearance.
-The resulting grounded views are then fed to a pretrained VLA policy, which we fine-tune exclusively on single-object demonstrations captured without environmental clutter or non-target objects.
+The resulting grounded views are then fed to a pretrained VLA policy.
+We fine-tune this policy exclusively on single-object demonstrations captured without environmental clutter or non-target objects.

 On a real-world UR10e tabletop setup, \model substantially improves robustness over strong VLA baselines across four challenging regimes and multiple levels of difficulty: distractor objects, absent-target rejection, background appearance changes, and cluttered manipulation of unseen objects.
-Ablation studies confirm that both semantic and geometry-aware grounding are critical to these gains.
+Ablation studies confirm that both object-centric and geometry-aware grounding are critical to these gains.
 Together, the results indicate that making perception an explicit, object-centric component is an effective way to strengthen and generalize VLA-based robotic manipulation.